inuitwallet/bippy/README.md

 ###Known Issues

 The issues at the moment are to do with the compiling of the binaries that Bippy needs to run.
-The two it uses are scrypt (fopr BIp0038 encryption) and vanitygen 9for vanity address generation).
+The two it uses are scrypt (for BIP0038 encryption) and vanitygen (for vanity address generation).
 Bippy currently has scrypt binaries for:
 Linux (64 bit)
 Linux (32 bit)